TUVIMEN/forumscraper/README.md

 ### Request options

-Download `URL` with waiting `0.8` seconds and randomly waiting up to `400` milliseconds for each request
+Download `URL` with waiting `0.8` seconds and randomly waiting up to `0.4` seconds for each request

-    forumscraper --wait 0.8 --wait-random 400 URL
+    forumscraper --wait 0.8 --wait-random 0.4 URL

 Download `URL` using `5` retries and waiting `120` seconds between them